 While it’s important to give teens some freedom of choice, they still need a set of guidelines and a few rules.
 Limit the amount of time on television and computer, plus the amount of data allowed on their cell phones.

 Once they see that they are limited, they may wish to seek out other options on their own.

-There is never a shortage of work to be done around the home for pay or job opportunities or even volunteer work in the community.
-Encourage them to start their own volunteer project over the summer to add to their college resume.
+There is never a shortage of work to be done around the home for pay, job opportunities, internships, or even volunteer work in the community.
+Encourage your teen to start their own volunteer project over the summer to add to their college resume.

 Colleges love to see initiative over academics alone.
 The more a student gives back, the more appealing and well-rounded they will appear to future and potential colleges.

 No matter how old your child is, he or she is never too old to make reading a habit.
-Have them go to the library and seek out just one book to read over the summer, maybe while lying on the beach or for the quiet days when no one is around.
-This encourages them to tune out social media business and tune in to reading.
+Suggest that your teen go to the library and seek out just one book to read over the summer, maybe while lying on the beach or for the quiet days when no one is around.
+This activity encourages them to tune out social media business and tune in to reading.

 Be a good role model as well.
 Let your child see you reading the news in the morning and reading a book at night, or anytime in between.
-Children will almost always model what they see and if growing up reading is what they see, then chances are they will gain a lifetime love of reading.
+Children will almost always model what they see, and if while growing up, reading is what they see, chances are they will gain a lifetime love of reading.

-So, there you have it – some great ways to have your teen unplug over summer.
+So, there you have it – some great ways to encourage your teen to unplug over summer.